SapienzaInteractiveGraphicsCourse/final-project-clashers/README.md

 ## Known Issues

-* Sometimes it may happen, when the level is completely loaded, that the console shows an ammo error in output that prevents collision detection: in order to resolve this issue, you need to clean the browser cache and then to reload the page.
+* Sometimes it may happen, that the collision with the top of an object will not be detected immediately when the character touches the object, causing the character accidentally fall down to the ground.
+Moreover, sometimes it may also happen that the character do not fall down from the stairs, remaining with its body floating in the air.
+However, these issues happens very rarely not prevent the game from continuing running correctly.

 * Audio doesn't work if the level page is simply refreshed; if the console outputs audio error, you need to go back to the start screen and reload the level.